axibase/atsd-use-cases/tutorials/table-to-property/README.md

 ## Overview

-This tutorial describes the process of copying static data (without time dimension) from a relational database into [Axibase Time Series Database](https://axibase.com/docs/atsd/).
+This tutorial describes the process of copying static data (without a time dimension) from a relational database into [Axibase Time Series Database](https://axibase.com/docs/atsd/).

 ![](./images/ui_entities_3.png)